xtdb/xtdb-tutorial/6-delete.nextjournal.md

 # Arrival on Jupiter

 You approach Jupiter and marvel at its bands.
 You wish you could have seen it this close before the Great Red Spot dissipated.

-As you enter the Jovian atmosphere your communications panel lights up with the now expected, but rather terse message from boundary control.
+As you enter the Jovian atmosphere your communications panel lights up with the now expected, but a rather terse message from boundary control.

 > Jupiter’s boundary is controlled.
 > If you wish to enter, present your papers now.